usdAG/sah/README.md

 ### Blacklist Files And Directories

 You may not want to search every single file or directory in the project.
-In this case, create a file in your project folder called '`.sahignore`'.
+In this case, create a file in your project folder called '`.semgrepignore`'.
 This file should contain names of all the files and directories that you want to be excluded from the code scan.
-In lieu of a `.sahignore` file, a default blacklist is used containing some commonly blacklisted files and directories (`node_modules`, `package-lock.json` etc.)
+In lieu of a `.semgrepignore` file, a default blacklist is used containing some commonly blacklisted files and directories (`node_modules`, `package-lock.json` etc.)

 ### Command Palette